Richard of Bordeaux: Productions

 It went on to play in the British provinces many times, first on the original tour with Gielgud, then with other actors, on tour and in repertory revivals.
 Robert Morley variously played York and Gloucester in it.
 Michael Redgrave played Richard at Liverpool Playhouse, and John Clements at the Intimate Theatre in Palmer's Green.

 The play crossed the Atlantic to Broadway in 1934 with Dennis King as Richard, but without Gielgud in the role, the play ran for only 38 performances.

 The play was performed on television in 1938 with Andrew Osborn as Richard and the original Queen Anne, Gwen Ffrangcon-Davies.
 After the War, Osborn again played the part on the small screen, now with Joyce Heron as the Queen.
 Peter Cushing starred in 1955 in another BBC television version, which survives and has been shown at the National Film Theatre.

 For BBC radio, Griffith Jones played the young King in 1946.
 Probably because its brand of 1930s pacifism became discredited as appeasement, the play is rarely revived.
 However, Laurence Payne played the King at the old theatre at Guildford after the War, when Kenneth Williams was John Maudelyn.
 Gielgud himself reprised his stage role at the microphone in 1941 and 1952.
 Some of the latter broadcast can be heard on a commercially released recording of Gielgud's audio work.
 Martin Jarvis was well-received as Richard in a 1974 radio production.
 Gielgud wrote a letter of congratulation to Jarvis on his performance.

+In 1954, it was the premiere production of the new Crest Theatre Foundation theatre company in Toronto, Canada, starring Murray Davis and Barbara Chilcott..